gearnode/erl-jose/doc/handbook.md

   the JWS Payload.
 - **Header Parameter:** A name/value pair that is member of the JOSE Header.

-These term are defined by the documentation:
+These terms are defined by the documentation:
 - **Certificate store:** A database that stores certificates to make trust decisions when decoding JWS.